Rob-Storm/-OBSOLETE-GModPrePubHelperWinForms/README.md

 A little tool I wrote to automate the creation of the gma file when uploading a garry's mod map, as of now it does NOT pack custom content so you still need to do that before using this.
 Sorry : \

+## Installation

+1. Download from github

+2. Extract using Winrar (or other similar program)

+3. Run GModPrePubHelper.exe

 ## How to use:

 1. Select a foler to store map - This is where the files/folders used in the gma creation will be stored